HTTP-RPC/Kilo/README.md

 These classes are explained in more detail in the following sections.

 ## DispatcherServlet
 `DispatcherServlet` is an abstract base class for REST services.
+It extends the similarly abstract `HttpServlet` class provided by the servlet API.

 Service operations are defined by adding public methods to a concrete service implementation.
 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as JSON.

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.

 Multiple methods may be associated with the same verb and path. `DispatcherServlet` selects the best method to execute based on the provided argument values.
-For example, the following class might be used to implement some simple addition operations:
+For example, the following service class implements some simple addition operations:

 ```java
 @WebServlet(urlPatterns={"/math/*"})